jackhale98/TDT/docs/mate.md

-# PDT Mate Entity (Tolerances)
+# TDT Mate Entity (Tolerances)

-This document describes the Mate entity type in PDT (Plain-text Product Development Toolkit).
+This document describes the Mate entity type in TDT (Tessera Engineering Toolkit).

 ## Overview

 Mates represent 1:1 contact relationships between two features, such as a pin fitting into a hole.
-PDT automatically calculates worst-case fit analysis when you create or recalculate a mate, determining whether it's a clearance, interference, or transition fit.
+TDT automatically calculates worst-case fit analysis when you create or recalculate a mate, determining whether it's a clearance, interference, or transition fit.

-**Auto-detection**: PDT automatically determines which feature is the hole and which is the shaft based on their `internal` field - no need to remember which order to link them!
+**Auto-detection**: TDT automatically determines which feature is the hole and which is the shaft based on their `internal` field - no need to remember which order to link them!

 ## Entity Type

 - **Prefix**: `MATE`
-- **File extension**: `.pdt.yaml`
+- **File extension**: `.tdt.yaml`
 - **Directory**: `tolerances/mates/`

 ## Schema